-DJI is reported to be the most complete commercial drone manufacturer on the market and the DJI Phantom 3 or DJI Inspire 1 is the drone of choice for filmmakers , The company has started pouring much of its resources into the U.S. market, betting that the FAA will relax rules in 2016.
+DJI is reported to be the most complete drone manufacturer on the market and the DJI Phantom 4 or DJI Mavic 3 is the drone of choice for filmmakers. while the DJI Mavics are the most popular consumer drones on the market.
 Other competition to the offerings of DJI consist of Parrot or Yuneec who both offer brilliant drones at much more wallet friendly prices.

-This depends on the range of your drone, Most consumer drones Eg The DJI Phantom 3 Standard have a range between 500 -1000 meters.
-The Phantom 3 Advanced & Phantom 3 Professional editons both have ranges of around 2KM though which is brilliant for surveying landscapes bear in mind that in the UK the CAA guidelines say you shouldn't fly higher than 120M from ground level.
+This depends on the range of your drone, Most consumer drones Eg The Mavic Series have a range between 500 -1000 meters.
+The Phantom 4 series have ranges of around 3.5KM though which is brilliant for surveying landscapes bear in mind that in the UK the CAA guidelines say you shouldn't fly higher than 120M from ground level.

 The short answer to this question is yes, but keep in mind sea spray can be very corrosive to electronics and motor windings, Its a good idea to keep you drone well up and out of the way of waves, drones are not commonly waterproof.

 Yes for sure, There is nothing better than flying in the mountains!
 Keep your mind on the job and be aware of weather changes that could catch you out!

 The term heavy lift drone refers to a multi rotor that can take off and carry a large amount of weight, usually more than the total weight of the actual craft.
 Heavy lift drones usually have larger props and batteries than hobbiest drones.